Instincts as Celtic Knot – A Moving System

 When individuals are in an unhealthy place, the passion of their type can amplify the extreme tendencies of their Instinctual Subtype.

-Healthy SP individuals have a sensible, grounded, common sense “feel” to them.
+Healthy SP individuals have a sensible, grounded, common sense feel to them.
 They see the practical realities of what life requires in terms of health, home, money, body, and well-being, and how to meet those requirements.
-Their feet seem to be firmly planted on terra firma.
+Their feet are firmly planted on the ground.

 Whether we act on it or not (and homo sapiens may be the only species to actually have that choice), we are driven to mate.
 This is the Sexual Instinct at play.
 Hormones play a large part.
 All life seeks to continue, and we are driven to reproduce and pass down our DNA.
 Animals instinctually engage in all kinds of behavioral displays to attract a mate, and a female in estrus becomes irresistible to her male counterpart.
 We human animals have the same instinct.